Table of Contents

 Quite a simple talent to understand, EotE just adds a charge to Lava Burst.
 At face value this may not seem impactful, but once you consider that effects which reset the cooldown on Lava Burst will now instead grant a charge, the benefits are clear.
 Echo adds value by allowing extra time for you to cast instead of needing to cast it immediately when it comes off cooldown.
 This is because you’ll lose no DPS by choosing to cast another spell while Lava Burst has less than 2 charges, as the second charge “cooling down” does not translate to wasted DPS.
 This makes this talent helpful for any kind of movement compared to the other two.

 This is a relatively short CD (12 sec) that grants a random secondary stat buff (Critical Strike, Haste, or Mastery) for 10 seconds.
 It should be used on cooldown, and you should not behave differently based on which buff you get – just treat it as a passive increase.

 Recommendation: Echo of the Elements should be taken for most situations and synergises better with Master of the Elements (if taken).
 Exposed Elements should only be considered if you are able to benefit from the debuff on every cast.
+The recent Lightning Bolt buff made this talent better than Echo of the Elements in simulations.
+But don’t forget that Exposed Elements is quite weak versus movement.
 Elemental Blast can be taken for AOE if you don’t want to worry about the Lava Burst charges or the Exposed Elements debuff.

 This functions like Legion’s legendary boots, The Deceiver’s Blood Pact.
 When you cast Earthquake or Earth Shock, you have a chance to immediately refund all the Maelstrom spent.
 This allows for increased burst AoE/ST but with the caveat that at a 25% chance, it is quite random and can’t be reliably used for burst damage.